SeaOfNodes/Simple/chapter08/README.md

 ## `break` Statement

-Implementing `break` is simpler than `continue`, because the exit scope is created before we parse the loop body.
-So this becomes the initial `break` scope.
+Implementing `break` is simpler than `continue`, because the exit scope is created before we parse the loop body, and this becomes the initial `break` scope.
 When we see `break`, we merge the current scope, after pruning any nested lexical scopes, to the current break scope, and the resulting new scope becomes the active break scope.